 Lodging is usually in a group setting (guest house, hotel, conference center, kibbutz or convent), with some opportunities for overnight or weekend home stays with host families.
 Groups visit museums and cultural sites and attend special events and religious services.
 Some groups share in meal preparation and all have the opportunity to try the flavors of local food.

 For the last decade, Nthati Phetlhu has been Bluffton’s contact and translator for the cross-cultural experience in Botswana.
-Last spring, as a student herself on Bluffton's campus, she taught Setswana to students before their experience.
+In spring 2017, as a student herself on Bluffton's campus, she taught Setswana to students before their experience.

 "They can introduce themselves, ask for things, say thank you and they know useful phrases.
 They know some nouns and can construct sentences.
 I think this group will have a lot of fun because we won’t be spending as much time learning the language because they have already learned a bit more.” >>> Nthati's story